Dresden: Sport

 Dresden is home to Dynamo Dresden, which had a tradition in UEFA club competitions up to the early 1990s.
 Dynamo Dresden won eight titles in the DDR-Oberliga.
 Currently, the club is a member of the 2.
 Bundesliga after some seasons in the Bundesliga and 3.
 Liga.

 In the early 20th century, the city was represented by Dresdner SC, who were one of Germany's most successful clubs in football.
 Their best performances came during World War II, when they were twice German champions, and twice Cup winners.
 Dresdner SC is a multisport club.
 While its football team plays in the sixth-tier Landesliga Sachsen, its volleyball section has a team in the women's Bundesliga.
 Dresden has a third football team SC Borea Dresden.

 ESC Dresdner Eislöwen is an ice hockey club playing in the second-tier ice hockey league DEL2.

 Dresden Monarchs are an American football team in the German Football League.

 The Dresden Titans are the city's top basketball team.
 Due to good performances, they have moved up several divisions and currently play in Germany's second division ProA.
 The Titans' home arena is the Margon Arena.

 Since 1890, horse races have taken place and the Dresdener Rennverein 1890 e.V. are active and one of the big sporting events in Dresden.

 Major sporting facilities in Dresden are the Rudolf-Harbig-Stadion, the Heinz-Steyer-Stadion and the EnergieVerbund Arena for ice hockey.

+Twin towns – sister cities

+Dresden and Coventry became twins after World War II in an act of reconciliation, as both had suffered near-total destruction from massive aerial bombings.
+Similar symbolism occurred in 1988, when Dresden twinned with the Dutch city of Rotterdam.
+The Coventry Blitz and Rotterdam Blitz bombardments by the German Luftwaffe are also considered to be disproportional.

+Dresden has had a triangular partnership with Saint Petersburg and Hamburg since 1987.
+Dresden is twinned with: